Metal Gateways¶

 - Metal Gateways can not use Global Anycast IP address blocks.

-- Metal Gateways do not support DHCP, NAT, NACLs, nor do they have BGP neighbor support.
+- Metal Gateways do not support DHCP, NAT, NACLs.

-Metal Gateways support IP address blocks in the range of /29
+Metal Gateways support IPv4 address blocks of size /29

 to /25